 · Each of the six sessions will include time for students to ask questions.

-If you know a racial or ethnic minority person, particularly undergraduate students, who could benefit from this free, virtual conference, encourage them to learn more and register by visiting the DIP website.
+If you know a racial or ethnic minority person, particularly undergraduate students, who could benefit from this free, virtual conference, encourage them to learn more by visiting the DIP website.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.